Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 </figure> <br>

 <p> With the candidate fire stations selected, a service area analysis can be conducted for each station.
-Figure 9 below shows how each of the new candidate stations alters the fire response time visually, as well as Warren County's population density.
+Figure 9 below shows how each of the new candidate stations augment the fire response time, as well as Warren County's population density.
 Each candidate station covers a densely populated area, so it is difficult to tell which one is best from visual analysis alone.
 Areal proportion analysis is needed to construct a table of population values to compare the response quality for each map in Figure 9. </p> <br>

 <figure>
 <img class="myImages" src="https://i.imgur.com/LoAuPiu.jpeg" alt="Fire Service Response Times for each Candidate Station" style="width:100%;max-width:625px">